 Why do you need “grandfathering” from such a useful feature you ask?
 Well, because the way the tile is installed on the roof to accommodate the bird stop requires a change to the eaves, and in the case of a stucco home, may require some stucco repairs.
 These are additional costs.

-While a plastic owl scares birds off for awhile, the birds will eventually come back because they’ll notice the owl never moves and get used to it being there, according to the Cornell Lab of Ornithology.
+While a plastic owl scares birds off for a while, the birds will eventually come back because they’ll notice the owl never moves and they get used to it being there, according to the Cornell Lab of Ornithology.

-Enter BirdXPeller PRO.
-This sonic bird deterrent broadcasts a variety of naturally recorded bird distress calls and predator cries that confuse, frighten and disorient pest birds within the effective range.
+BirdXPeller PRO is a sonic bird deterrent that broadcasts a variety of naturally recorded bird distress calls and predator cries that confuse, frighten and disorient pest birds within the effective range.

 Hanging aluminum foil strips or reflective tape, like Irri-Tape, from trees near your roof will scare birds away in two ways: